VP1147/tg/README.md

 # teenygraph
 A teeny tiny program that plot function graphs using _PyGame_.

-# Examples
-Some examples are avaliable in the file _examples.py_.

 ## How to use
 First, you'll need to import _teenygraph.py_ file.